matsuand/docs.docker.jp/get-started/index.md

         command: ["ping", "8.8.8.8"]
     ```

+    {% comment %}
     This describes a pod with a single container, isolating a simple ping to 8.8.8.8.
+    {% endcomment %}
+    This describes a pod with a single container, isolating a simple ping to 8.8.8.8.

+{% comment %}
 4. In powershell, navigate to where you created `pod.yaml` and create your pod:
+{% endcomment %}
+4. In powershell, navigate to where you created `pod.yaml` and create your pod:

     ```shell
     kubectl apply -f pod.yaml
     ```

+{% comment %}
 5. Check that your pod is up and running:
+{% endcomment %}
+5. Check that your pod is up and running:

     ```shell
     kubectl get pods
     ```

+    {% comment %}
+    {% endcomment %}
     You should see something like:

     ```shell